lifeisstillgood/softwaremind/docs/conceptchapters/how_to_think_about/wrongwithbitcoin.rst

 But we are almsot certain to see fiat-coins - which will have deep inpacts on banking

+So banking is one of thise "fosh in water" things - its global structure now is not the only wat to arrnage a banking system.
+Germany (opponent to Uk/USA) has sparkassen - much more local banks tied to a city

+Anyway - depository banks with capital multiplication for loans is under threat - so a new form of banking is needed.
+My hot take is that real eatate lending is mostly risk-free so the lending practises of VCs and small business loans are likely ti be much more focused

 What's wrong g with bitcoin